Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 Qubes Windows Tools (QWT) are a set of programs and drivers that provide integration of Windows 7, 10 and 11 AppVMs with the rest of the Qubes system.
 Currently the following features are available for Windows VMs after installation of those tools:

--   **Qubes Video Driver** - provides for the Seamless GUI mode that integrates apps windows onto the common Qubes trusted desktop (currently only for Windows 7)
+-   **Qubes Video Driver** - provides for the seamless GUI mode that integrates windows apps onto the common Qubes trusted desktop (currently only for Windows 7)
 -   **Clipboard sender/receiver** - Support for [secure clipboard copy/paste](https://www.qubes-os.org/doc/copy-paste/) between the Windows VM and other AppVMs
 -   **File sender/receiver** - Support for [secure file exchange](https://www.qubes-os.org/doc/copying-files/) between the Windows VM and other AppVMs
--   **Copy/Edit in Disposable VM** - Support for editing files in DisposableVMs as well as for qvm-run and generic qrexec for the Windows VM (e.g. ability to run custom service within/from the Windows VM)
+-   **Copy/Edit in Disposable VM** - Support for editing files in DisposableVMs as well as for `qvm-run` and generic `qrexec` for the Windows VM (e.g. ability to run custom service within/from the Windows VM)
--   **Xen PV drivers** for Windows that increase performance compared to qemu emulated devices
+-   **Xen PV drivers** for Windows that increase performance compared to QEMU emulated devices

 Below is a breakdown of the feature availability depending on the windows version: